miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 	witchman

 Steeds:
-1. Match the size of your rider
-2. Find a beast that can be used as a steed.
+Match the size of your rider to an appropriate beast.
+For instance, imps can ride rats, bats, and ravens, while goblins have the option to ride wolves and deer.
+Humans have a range of options that includes horses, ents, unicorns, minotaurs, and dragons.

 Examples of steeds: